 Mount Rinjani is an active volcano located on a small island in Indonesia called Lombok.
 The easiest way to reach the mountain is to fly directly to Lombok International Airport (Airport Code: LOP) and then taking a long drive to the foot of Mount Rinjani.
 This drive takes about 2.5 – 3 hours, going through Mataram and circling half the island before finally getting to Rinjani.
 It features long windy roads on cliffs with tons of wild monkeys on the side of the road.

-If you can’t fly directly to Lombok, the best way is to transit through Jakarta or fly into Bali and take a boat out to Lombok.
-However, this would take a lot of time and you might have to stay extra overnight somewhere.
+If you can’t fly directly to Lombok, the best way is to transit through Jakarta or fly into Bali and take a boat or short flight out to Lombok.
+However, this would take more travel time and you might have to stay extra overnight in Bali or Jakarta.

 When is the best time to trek Mount Rinjani?